 Our team

-Jeff “Willy” Willis, Owner & Founder
+Jeff “Willy” Willis, Founder, CEO & Lead Guide

 Since 1991, I have developed and led camps and expeditions throughout Canada, Japan, Germany, Colombia, Ecuador, Yukon, Peru, Italy and the Arctic.
 My love of outdoor experiential education, years of experience in youth and family work, and passion for environmental education and social justice led me to create Fireside Adventures.